sanity-io/example-frontend-next-js/README.md

 DEMO 👉 https://sanity-example-frontend.now.sh

-This is an example [Sanity](https://www.sanity.io) backed frontend for the movies database dataset using [Next.js](https://github.com/zeit/next.js/).
+This is an example [Sanity](https://www.sanity.io/docs) powered frontend for the movies database dataset using [Next.js](https://github.com/zeit/next.js/).

 ## Prerequisites
 You will need [Node.js](https://nodejs.org) version 6.0 or greater installed on your system.